BASILAHAMED/get-Local-Cookies/README.md

 ## How to list all the cookies of the current page?
 Fetch local cookies with this **getCookies** python code.
-Star my repository, If you really find this useful. ⭐ ⭐ ⭐
+If you really find this useful, Star my repository. ⭐ ⭐ ⭐ Happy Cloning 🤝

 ## Output
 ```